Rikhav21/The-Quasar/Journal.md

 Today I spent time researching parts, and deciding what sort of robot I wanted to build.
 Looking at some local competitions, I decided that fairyweight was probably best for a 3d printed bot, so the constraint for this is that it has to be less than 150g.

-I started out with coming up with a general idea for a bot, and I decided on aa lateral spinning bot that has top-down symmetry.
+I started out with coming up with a general idea for a bot, and I decided on a lateral spinning bot that has top-down symmetry.
 I am planning on using a symmetrical blade with a slanted edge.
 I also made a rough sketch of the general idea of the bot, but I am now thinking of adding wheel armor.

 ![](imgs/sketch.png)